TOPICAL CALCINEURIN INHIBITOR

 How do I take it?

 Prescribing information states that Elidel is applied topically to the affected area twice daily.

 Elidel comes in the form of a cream.

-The FDA-approved label for Elidel lists common side effects including headache, cold and flu symptoms, cough, fever, viral infections, and burning at the application site.
+The FDA-approved label for Elidel lists common side effects including site burning, headache, cold and flu symptoms, cough, fever, and viral infection.

 For more details about this treatment, visit: